-For Assignments Outside The United States
+For Assignments Outside the United States

-I,, (t he "Volunteer") have agreed to participate in the Farmer-to-Farmer Program (the "Program") funded by the U.S. Agency for International Development "USAID") under a Leadership Av ward granted to Catholic Relief Services - United States Conference of Catholic Bishops ("CRS"). .
-I understand that my participation in the Program will require my placement in (the "Placement Country") from , 20, inclusive.
-I understand that I am at I am not required to participate in the Program and that my participation is wholly voluntary .
-I have read and understand the Consular Information and any Public Announcement issued by the United States Department of State on or before the date of this Agreement for the Placement Country, which reminds Americans of any ongoing threats of terrorism m, violence and criminal activity there.
-In spite of any such Public Announcement which ren nains in effect, I have decided to travel to The Placement Country and to participate in the Pro gram there.
-In consideration of the opportunity to participate in the Program, the receipt and sufficiency of which is hereby acknowledged, I agree as follows:
+I, , (the "Volunteer") have agreed to participate in the Farmer-to-Farmer Program (the "Program") funded by the U.S. Agency for International Development ("USAID") under a a Leadership Award granted to Catholic Relief Services - United States Conference of Catholic Bishops ("CRS").
+I understand that my participation in the Program will require my placement in (the "Placement Country") from, 20 through, 2 0, inclusive.
+I understand that I am participating in the Program as a Volunteer, that I am not required to participate in the Program and that my participation is wholly voluntary.
+I have read and l understand the Consular Information and any Public Announcement issued by the United States Department of State on or before the date of this Agreement for the Placement Country, which reminds Americans of any ongoing threats related to health, terrorism, violence, and criminal activity there.
+In spite of any such Public Announcement which remains in effect, I have decided to travel to the Placement Country and to participate in the Program there.
+In consideration of the opportunity to participate in the Program, 1 000 0 1 1 the receipt and sufficiency of which ch is hereby acknowledged, I agree as follows: